Exploring Old Houses, Pilgrimage Routes, and Everyday Culture in Wakayama

 Exploring the Kii Fudoki-no-Oka Area

 For many international visitors, these houses provide one of the clearest windows into historical Japanese daily life.
+Rather than focusing on elites or famous historical figures, they highlight the experiences of ordinary people whose labor and knowledge sustained local communities.

 The Hidden Story Behind Pilgrimage